I was lucky enough to visit Malaga again in May 2022, so this guide has been updated to reflect that visit.

 On our second trip there we ordered a huge plate of prawns, so sweet and plump, and made short work of them between the four of us.
 And the tortillitas de camarones, fritters studded with tiny shrimp, were the best I’ve eaten in the city.
 On my most recent visit in May 2022, the highlight was tender belly of tuna draped artfully across sweet roasted red peppers – quite possibly from a tin and a jar respectively, but no less delectable for that.

 3. Gastroteca Can Emma

-The find of this visit was Gastroteca Can Emma, a small unsung restaurant close to Málagueta which was recommended to me by Owen Morgan, one of the owners of the Bar 44 chain which serves terrific Spanish food in Cardiff and Bristol.
+The find of my visit in 2019 was Gastroteca Can Emma, a small unsung restaurant close to Málagueta which was recommended to me by Owen Morgan, one of the owners of the Bar 44 chain which serves terrific Spanish food in Cardiff and Bristol.
 Morgan has been to Málaga often (I imagine research is one of the most enjoyable parts of his job) and if he says somewhere is good, you try it out.
 I’m so glad we did, because a two hour boozy lunch there became one of my happiest memories of the holiday.